claret-srl/ROMANTIG/README.md

 ```
 sudo ./services up
 ```
-To see the help funtion of the service script
+To see the help function of the service script
 ```
 ./services -h
 ```
-Now you can open Grafana on [localhost:3000](localhost:3000) `user:admin` `password:admin` and select predefined "RomanTIG Overall Equipment Effectiveness" dashboard to visualiza OEE live data.
-You can freely add plots and other tables by using the "add new panel" function of Grafana, thna save as a `dashboard.json` file in `.\grafana\dashboards\` directory to persist the changhes after rebooting the container or the Grafana service.
+Now you can open Grafana on [localhost:3000](localhost:3000) `user:admin` `password:admin` and select predefined "RomanTIG Overall Equipment Effectiveness" dashboard to visualize [OEE](https://www.oee.com/) live data.
+You can freely add plots and other tables by using the "add new panel" function of Grafana, than save as a [`dashboard.json`](.\grafana\dashboards\dashboard.json) file in `.\grafana\dashboards\` directory to persist the changes after rebooting the container or the Grafana service.
 Below an example:

 ![Dashboard](./img/dashboard_light.png)

 ## Example

 Our example use-case scenario is based on an automated welding robotic system which performs several tasks.
-At first, a stereometric scanner individuates the 3D pose estimate of target pipes, then the robot arm proceeds to pick those and place them in front of a torch, where they will be welded.
+At first, a stereometrics scanner individuates the 3D pose estimate of target pipes, then the robot arm proceeds to pick those and place them in front of a torch, where they will be welded.
 Once welded, the system proceeds to perform a quality control check to validate the welding: if the check succeeds, the pipe is placed in the final bin; if the check fail, welding is performed again and the QC control the pipe a second time.
 If the check fails twice in a row, the pipe is discarded.

 The process cycle and the respective up and down time states are shown below: